JDASoftwareGroup/jdatech.github.io/_posts/2020-01-26-Pycon-de-writeup.markdown

 Speaker: Franziska Horn

 Summary: The speaker gave an overview on the typical feature engineering workflow in machine learning.
 She illustrated how this can be automated useing the [autofeat](https://github.com/cod3licious/autofeat) library.
 My impression was that this is a viable workflow when you start off with a new dataset, to get a good first iteration and to gain insight into the dataset.
-It however it seems not to be a tool that can automate away feature engineering completely when you are aiming for best-in-class predictions with a high degree of reliability and retraceability.
+It, however, does not seem to be a tool that can automate away feature engineering completely when you are aiming for best-in-class predictions with a high degree of reliability and retraceability.
 Nevertheless it could a huge time-saver on the way to that goal.

 ### Title: Why you don’t see many real-world applications of Reinforcement Learning.